jrh-dev/PHSGeo/README.md

 The package is written for a highly specific environment and is not intended for wider usage; the methods provided are unlikely to work in a more general setup.

+This package is NOT supported or commissioned by any organisation and usage is at your own risk as per the license conditions.

 ## Installation